Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Mitigate**: Whenever you take physical damage, you can reduce the damage taken by an amount equal to your _Mitigate_ stacks.

-While wielding this armour you gain +1 to your armor class.
+While wielding this armor you gain +1 to your armor class.

 ---